OWASP/www-event-2023-Global-AppSec-Dublin/pages/exhibitor-details.md

 + Exhibitor Set-up: Tuesday, February 14th 5pm-9pm
 + Exhibitor Area Hours:
 + Wednesday, February 15th 8am-7:30pm
-+ Thursday, Feburary 16th 8am-5pm
++ Thursday, Februrary 16th 8am-5pm
 + Vendor Tear Down: Thursday, Feburary 16th 5pm-5:30pm.
 All vendor areas must be torn down no later than 5:45pm.
-+ Exhibitor Floor Plan: Selection of expo space is chosen according to exhibitor level and then by date payment was received in full.
-Floor plan diagram can be found under the Exhibit tab on the event website [here](https://dublin.globalappsec.org/assets/images/sponsors/2023GlobalAppSecDublinExpoFloorplan.pdf)
++ Exhibitor Floor Plan: Selection of expo space is chosen according to exhibitor level, and then by the date payment was received in full.
+The expo floor plan diagram can be found under the Exhibit tab on the event website [here](https://dublin.globalappsec.org/assets/images/sponsors/2023GlobalAppSecDublinExpoFloorplan.pdf)

 **Conference Schedule**
 Details on the event schedule can be found [here](https://dublin.globalappsec.org/schedule/)

 **Shipping Materials**
-For booth materials, any additional expo furniture and shipping/receiving to and after the show, you will work directly with [TotalExpo Ltd.](info@totalexpo.ie)
+For booth materials, any additional expo furniture, and shipping/receiving to and after the show, you will work directly with [TotalExpo Ltd.](info@totalexpo.ie)

 **Furniture**
-Should you wish to order additional furniture other than what is included in your [exhibitor packge](https://dublin.globalappsec.org/sponsorship/), you may do so directly thru [TotalExpo Ltd.](https://eventorders.com/product-category/global-appsec-dublin-2023/)
+Should you wish to order additional furniture other than what is included in your [exhibitor package](https://dublin.globalappsec.org/sponsorship/), you may do so directly thru [TotalExpo Ltd.](https://eventorders.com/product-category/global-appsec-dublin-2023/)

 **Lead Retrieval**
 Details coming soon!